braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/customization/custom_styling.md

 ## Feed style elements

-Below is a description of the themeable Braze UI elements and their names for styling purposes:
+The following is a description of the themeable Braze UI elements and their names for styling purposes:

 {% gallery %}{% image_buster /assets/img_archive/Image27Theming.png %}
 {% image_buster /assets/img_archive/Image28Theming.png %}